 The South Yemeni Prime Minster, Ali Nassar Muhammed, arrived in Iraq on Saturday(2 July) for a brief visit.

-The South Yemeni Prime Minster, Ali Nassar Muhammed, arrived in Iraq on Saturday(2 July) for a brief visit.
+Background: The South Yemeni Prime Minster, Ali Nassar Muhammed, arrived in Iraq on Saturday(2 July) for a brief visit.
 He headed a delegations from the Yemen People's Democratic Republic as the guest of the vice-president of Iraq's Revolutionary Command Council, General Sadam Hussain.

 SYNOPSIS: The South Yemen delegation flew into Baghdad airport and General Sadam Hussain in the centre of this group, headed the welcoming party.
 Premier Ali Nassar Muhammed was given a friendly greeting.